bhuvanbhuvi043/lunch-time-app/README.md

 # lunch-time-app

-Introducing LunchTime: Your Ultimate Food Delivery and Donation App!!
+Introducing LunchTime: My Ultimate Food Delivery and Donation App!!
 LunchTime is a revolutionary food delivery app that brings convenience, variety, and compassion together in one platform.
 Similar to popular apps like Swiggy, our mission is to provide users with access to a wide range of dining options, including both licensed hotels and mini hotels/mess services.
 Moreover, we've taken an extra step towards making a positive impact on society by facilitating food donations to hostels and orphanages.
 Key Features:
 Diverse Dining Options: With LunchTime, users can explore an extensive selection of licensed hotels and unlicensed mini hotels/mess services.
 Whether you're craving traditional delicacies or want to try out lesser-known local cuisines, we've got it all covered.